Richard Fred Suhrheinrich: Education and career

 Born in Lincoln City, Indiana, Suhrheinrich earned his Bachelor of Science degree in 1960 from Wayne State University, his Juris Doctor with honors in 1963 from the Detroit College of Law (now Michigan State University College of Law) and his Master of Laws in 1990 from the University of Virginia School of Law.
-Suhrheinrich was an assistant prosecutor for Macomb County, Michigan in 1967 and was an associate professor of law at the Detroit College of Law from 1975-85.
+Suhrheinrich was an assistant prosecutor for Macomb County, Michigan, in 1967 and was an associate professor of law at the Detroit College of Law from 1975 to 1985.
 He co-founded, with Richard Kitch, the law firm Kitch & Suhrheinrich.
 The firm originally specialized in medical malpractice defense.
 Now the Kitch firm, the firm has since grown into a full-service law firm with seven offices throughout Michigan, Ohio, and Illinois.

 Currently, Suhrheinrich is a Distinguished Jurist & Professor at the Western Michigan University Cooley Law School teaching various legal courses.

 Federal judicial service

 Suhrheinrich was nominated by President Ronald Reagan on September 6, 1984, to a seat on the United States District Court for the Eastern District of Michigan vacated by Judge R. James Harvey.
 He was confirmed by the United States Senate on October 3, 1984, and received commission on October 4, 1984.
-His service terminated on July 13, 1990, due to elevation to the Sixth Circuit.
-He was succeeded by Judge Nancy Garlock Edmunds.
+His service terminated on July 13, 1990, due to elevation to the court of appeals.

 Suhrheinrich was nominated by President George H. W. Bush on April 18, 1990, to a seat on the United States Court of Appeals for the Sixth Circuit vacated by Judge Albert J. Engel Jr. He was confirmed by the Senate on June 28, 1990, and received commission on July 10, 1990.
-He assumed senior status on August 15, 2001 and was succeeded by Judge David McKeague.
+He assumed senior status on August 15, 2001, and was succeeded by Judge David McKeague.
+He retired in 2025.